adr1enbe4udou1n/blog/content/posts/10-a-beautiful-gitops-day/index.md

 ## The goal 🎯

-This guide is mainly intended for any developers or some SRE who want to build a Kubernetes cluster that respect following conditions :
+This guide is mainly intended for any developers or some SRE who want to build a Kubernetes cluster that respect following conditions:

 1. **On-Premise management** (The Hard Way), so no vendor lock in to any managed Kubernetes provider (KaaS/CaaS)
 2. Hosted on affordable VPS provider (**Hetzner**), with strong **Terraform support**, allowing **GitOps** principles